| List of historic valves in the ase-museoedelpro collection |

 | 723A (A/B) |

-the US the design of the 723A (in the photo), the first reflex klystron for
+the design of the 723A (in the photo), the first reflex klystron for the

 possible from the outsid |